 Nobody tells us in schools or colleges about what to do after a car accident.
 But they definitely should.

-After all, a car crash is one of the most stressful and life-threatening situations you can be in in your life.
+After all, a car crash is one of the most stressful and life-threatening situations you can be in your life.
 And the risk of getting into one is extremely high, as motor vehicle accidents are the leading cause of injuries in our country.

 Fact: between 80 and 100 Americans die in car accidents every single day.

-But our Los Angeles auto accident attorney at Compass Law Group, PC has got you covered with this handy step-by-step guide on what to do after a car accident to do everything correctly from the legal standpoint and maximize your compensation as a result.
+But our Los Angeles auto accident attorney at Compass Law Group, LLP has got you covered with this handy step-by-step guide on what to do after a car accident to do everything correctly from the legal standpoint and maximize your compensation as a result.

 Step 1: make sure all parties involved in the car accident are safe and have received medical care (if required).
 If you’ve been injured, seeking medical attention is critical.
 Without it, you may have trouble proving that your injuries are stemming from this particular accident later on.

 Step 2: turn off the ignition, and make sure all other parties involved in the car accident have done the same.
 This will reduce the risk of vehicles bursting into flames in case of fuel leak.

 Step 3: to prevent further injuries (or even fatalities), stay away from the vehicles involved in the car wreck and encourage other drivers to do the same.
 There could be leaked fuel and other combustibles, which could lead to explosions and fires even after a collision.

 Step 4: call the police and wait for their arrival.
 Do NOT confront other motorists or speak to them before the cops arrive, unless you are exchanging information such as insurance policy, phone number, names, etc.